hipe/tmx/beauty_salon/test/25-crazy-town-magnetics/55-structured-node-via-node/README.md

-## appendix: about older tests
+## appendix: about older tests :[#here.F]

-the place that references :#spot1.1 (another test-level README, like this one) has an older take on the taxonomy that we came up with (willfully) before discovering what the `parser` gem used. the taxonomy there is (we are relieved to report) almost a perfectly clean subset of our taxonomy here. however #todo boy is it tempting to re-order the contents of those files to match the received order described in [#here.b].
+the place that references this section (another test-level README, as this document once was) has an older take on the taxonomy that we came up with (willfully) before discovering what the `parser` gem used. the taxonomy there is (we are relieved to report) almost a perfectly clean subset of our taxonomy here. however #todo boy is it tempting to re-order the contents of those files to match the received order described in [#here.b].

+## document-meta

+  - #pending-rename: promote this to be [#023]. think of a good name.